Clients

 Step 1: The Subject Line

-• Good: bug on your checkout page
+• Excellent: bug on your checkout page (Creates massive urgency, guarantees an open).

 Step 2: The Hook & Value Prop